 Can dogs eat mussels?

-Mussels are considered to be a superfood because they contain vitamins, minerals, amino acids, antioxidants, and enzymes on top of the Omega-3s making them a great supplement to add to your dog’s diet.
+Mussels are considered a superfood because they contain vitamins, minerals, amino acids, antioxidants, and enzymes in addition to Omega-3s, making them a great supplement to add to your dog’s diet.

 Can dogs eat scallops?